Singular localization for Quantum groups at generic $q$: Introduction

-We advice the reader to look at \cite{BK10} before this paper.
-That paper was written with the present in mind and the geometric ideas behind the equivariant definitions given here are explained there.
-Quantum groups are technically harder to work with than enveloping algebras in the context of localization theory because, for instance, the adjoint action of $\Uq$ on itself is not integrable (see Section \ref{loc fin section}) and PBW-bases and (parabolic) triangular decompositions are more complicated than in the classical case.
+We advise the reader to read \cite{BK10} before this article.
+That paper was written with this one in mind and the geometric ideas behind the equivariant definitions given here are there thoroughly explained.
+Quantum groups are technically harder to work with than enveloping algebras in the context of localization theory because, for instance, the adjoint action of $\Uq$ on itself is not integrable (see Section \ref{loc fin section}) and PBW-bases and (parabolic) triangular decompositions are more complicated.

-Once those technical complications are overcome we will see, however, that the conceptual difference to the enveloping algebra case is small.
+However, once those technical complications are overcome the conceptual distance between the generic quantum group and the complex enveloping algebra case is small.